Ashwin-Rajeev/golang-face-detector/README.md

 # golang-face-detector

-A simple and fast face detector using gocv and Golang.
+A simple and fast face detector using gocv and har cascade classifier.

 ## Usage
 Need to install opencv and gocv in your machine